 Hi Country sales representatives are not held to a revenue quota and therefore do not engage in high-pressure sales tactics Hi Country has been a CenturyLink Business Partner for nearly 25 years and we have the experience to eliminate the headache and complexity of assembling voice, network, and internet connectivity.
 We can own the entire network project from end to end (cabling, network, phone service, phone system).
 Regardless of whether you need CenturyLink MPLS, Ethernet, DS1, DS3, T1, PRI, 1FB’s, or alarm lines, we feel we have the best back office to process your orders and can process them very effectively.
 There is potentially a CenturyLink solution for your business regardless of where your business resides in the United States.
 We also have a full suite of strategic partners to manage your information systems environment.
 CenturyLink is the “in-region” local exchange carrier in Arizona, New Mexico, Colorado, Utah, Oregon, Washington, Montana, Wyoming, Minnesota, Iowa, and Nebraska, North Dakota, South Dakota, Idaho but also provides long-distance, data, and VoIP services nation-wide (“out-of-region”).
 As a CenturyLink Business Partner since 1986 we have the experience to eliminate the headache and complexity of assembling voice, network, and internet connectivity.
 Our sales representatives and project coordinators are the best.

 Why go through the hassle of having to learn all of the protocols and processes when looking for this service.
-At no extra cost to your business, High Country is your #1 source to look for when your business is seeking Comcast Business Class Internet and Phone service.
-Give us a call at 1-800-845-6780 or email us at and we will see what Comcast Business Class internet and phone service will work best for your enterprise.
+At no extra cost to your business, High Country is your #1 source to look for when your business is seeking Comcast Business Class service.
+Give us a call at 1-800-845-6780 or email us at *protected email* and we will see what Comcast Business Class internet and phone service will work best for your enterprise.
 Service plans start as low as $59.95 per month and may be available in your building now!

-Comcast Business Class Internet and Phone
+Why Choose Comcast Business Class Internet and Phone?

 The 1100 Series IP Deskphones feature a sleek, ergonomic design with a range of models suitable to employees at every level of business.
 High-resolution displays support data and web-based applications—with USB peripheral support on some models for easier navigation.
 Higher-end models offer integrated Bluetooth® audio gateways for increased mobility, and Gigabit Ethernet PC and LAN ports for future expandability.
 All of these phones provide a local secure tools menu for simplified administration and tight integration to key Avaya platforms such as Communication Server 1000, Communication Server 2100, and Business Communications Manager.